-□ No
+□ No [X]

 □ Currently under preparation

 If yes, please provide details about the plan below.

 96a.
 Provide a link to the plan or describe.
 (250 word limit)

 96b.
 When was it passed or most recently updated?

 96c.
 How has the community staff reached out to minority and low-income communities (as defined by local regulations) to ensure that they are included in the decision-making process?
 (250 word limit) If no low-income or minority communities, write N/A.